 Then, in 1992, Id Software took an old Apple II shoot ’em up maze game called Castle Wolfenstein and made a 3D version of it that ran nicely on mass-market 386sx-based PCs that consumer electronics stores were selling for between $1,200 and $1,500 at the time.
 It could even run on a 286 CPU with VGA graphics.
 Wolfenstein 3D turned into a huge hit, and that was the end of PC owners being jealous of Amiga owners.
 The followups, Doom and Quake, turned into even bigger hits, fueling the early PC enthusiast and overclocking movements, and dedicated 3D graphics cards.

 Today we take 3-D games with first-person perspective for granted, but it was in the early 1990s that it all came together.
+3D graphics were a hallmark of computers in the 1990s.

 Online shopping has existed in one form or another since at least the 1980s, but it really took off in the 1990s.
 Amazon.com became a household name and everyone wanted to emulate it.
 Amazon.com didn’t become profitable until the next decade, but it survived when most of its imitators failed.
 Ebay was the other e-commerce giant to come out of the 1990s, and for some people, buying stuff on Ebay was the main reason they wanted the Internet in the first place.